drei01/matt-reid-co-uk/_posts/2018-03-19-remote-working-in-paris.md

 ## Do your research

 I spent quite a bit of time checking out various co-working options online.
 I found [this list](https://medium.com/future-of-work/my-16-favorite-places-for-coffee-and-coworking-in-paris-123df1a9a998) by Julie Henches very handy.
 There's a few things you'll need to bear in mind when choosing your co-working spot.

-- **Cost** some places charge by the hour and have a special discount for the whole day.
+**Cost** - Some places charge by the hour and have a special discount for the whole day.
 Others are simply free and request that you buy coffee and snacks in their cafe.

-- **Opening hours** not all cafes keep the same hours as your office.
+**Opening hours** - Not all cafes keep the same hours as your office.
 Be sure to choose a place that will be open when you have those important meetings.

-- **Proximity** you might have found the perfect co-working space but if it's 45 minutes from your accommodation then your day just got a whole lot more expensive (not to mention the boring commute)
+**Proximity** - You might have found the perfect co-working space but if it's 45 minutes from your accommodation then your day just got a whole lot more expensive (not to mention the boring commute)

 ## Get there early